-On a global scale, most risks are changing rapidly with technology and development.
-Issues that organisations face today haven't been ones that have been experienced in the past - think AI, blockchain, cybersecurity etc. Keeping in mind the exponential rate of change, managing risks systematically and proactively to overcome challenges that arise has become imperative to building trust across your organisation.
+On a global scale, risks are changing rapidly with technology and development.
+Issues that organisations face today haven't been ones that have been experienced in the past - think AI, blockchain, cybersecurity, not too much that pandemic COVID-19.
+Keeping in mind the exponential rate of change, managing risks systematically and proactively to overcome challenges that arise has become imperative to building trust and resilience across your organisation.

 In every organisation, there are many stakeholders that need to be involved in the risk management process.
 Some key roles in governance, risk and compliance, in particular, need to have a consolidated view of risks in one place and collaborate on mapping out all processes, controls, incidents and policies.